openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 ## Elections

-Elections are organized by the OpenJSF Program Director, following the [election calendar][] and the policies defined in the [CPC charter][cpc charter elections].
+Elections are organized by the OpenJSF Staff according to the schedule published in the [Dates and Reminders](../Dates-and-Reminders.md) document and following the policies defined in the [CPC Charter](../CPC-CHARTER.md#section-7-elections).

-## Non Impact & Regular Voting Member Elections

-- Elections are held according to the schedule published in [dates and reminders](../Dates-and-Reminders.md).
+### Election Process

-- On the first day of the nomination period an issue is filed in the CPC repository linking to a self nomination form.
+- On the first day of the nomination period, an issue is filed in the CPC repository announcing the election and providing instructions to self-nominate
 - Elections follow the policies defined in the [CPC Charter](../CPC-CHARTER.md#section-7-elections)
+- After an election is concluded, a PR is created with the relevant updates to the README and a note with the results is posted to the cpc-private email list

 ## Approving and Onboarding Regular Members